ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 You can have multiple {{site.data.keyword.loganalysislong_notm}} instances in a location.
 However, only 1 instance in a location (region) can be configured to receive platform logs from [enabled cloud services](https://{DomainName}/docs/log-analysis?topic=log-analysis-cloud_services) in that {{site.data.keyword.Bluemix_notm}} location.
 Similarly, you should configure 1 instance of the {{site.data.keyword.monitoringlong_notm}} service per region to collect platform metrics in that location.
 {:important}

-1. Navigate to the [Observability](https://{DomainName}/observe) page and look for any existing log analysis/monitoring services with `platform metrics` enabled.
+1. Navigate to the [Observability](https://{DomainName}/observe) page and under Logging/Monitoring, look for any existing log analysis/monitoring services with `platform metrics` enabled.
 2. To create a new {{site.data.keyword.loganalysislong_notm}} and/or {{site.data.keyword.monitoringlong_notm}} service(s), navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update [step1_create_logging](https://github.com/IBM-Cloud/vpc-scaling-dedicated-host/blob/db1e4da686a7ff8abaeb53fcfc5ca3a5168a46e8/modules/create_services/main.tf#L2) variable to **true** and **Save** the setting. **Repeat** the same with [step1_create_monitoring](https://github.com/IBM-Cloud/vpc-scaling-dedicated-host/blob/db1e4da686a7ff8abaeb53fcfc5ca3a5168a46e8/modules/create_services/main.tf#L20) variable if you wish to enable monitoring.
 3. To configure platform logs, navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
-   1. Click on **Configure platform logs** and **select** a region in which you have provisioned the VPC resources
+   1. Click on **Configure platform logs** and **select** a region in which you have provisioned the VPC resources.
    2. Select the log analysis service instance from the dropdown menu and click **Select**.
 4. To configure platform metrics, repeat the above step by clicking **Monitoring** on the left pane.